AlexanderShields4/Regime-Modeling/Milestones/Milestone_1.md

 # Milestone 1
 ### Team: Jack Bray, Alex Shield, Getchell Gibbons

 ## Data Collection:

+Have you managed to gather the data?
+Yes.
+Do you have enough data of appropriate quality?
+Yes.

+Yfinance makes it very easy to pull the data we need in a formatted and neat fashion.

 ## Relevant Related Sources
 Within academic and industry papers there is a rich source of hidden markov model applications to detect market regimes and drive dynamic portfolio strategies.
 To better understand the functionalities of this model, we’ve surveyed a wide breadth of recent papers applying hidden markov models within the last 10 years.
 Each source is compiled and summarized with key findings and methodological notes.